 |Artist depiction of the DEMFAS Aerosystems UCAV|

-In an exclusive interview with African Military Blog, Chief Executive Officer (CEO) Mr. Fasasi Dayo of DEMFAS Aerosystems Nigeria spoke about the company’s prospects and activities.
+In an exclusive interview with Military Africa, Chief Executive Officer (CEO) Mr. Fasasi Dayo of DEMFAS Aerosystems Nigeria spoke about the company’s prospects and activities.

 The Defense technological sector in Nigeria is still fledgling and underdeveloped.
 The major players being DICON, Proforce and now DEMFAS Aerosystems.

 With the current drive to buy “Made-in-Nigerian” defense products, the Nigerian government rejuvenated its premier defense industry (DICON) and other agencies both government-owned and private organizations saw the market potential and took the mantle.
 Such endeavors brought about the development of world-class defense systems like the Proforce ARA MRAP, the Tsaigumi Unmanned Aerial Vehicle, Infantry Patrol Vehicle (IPV) and NNS Karaduwa

 Demfas Aerosystems is a Nigerian telecommunication equipment manufacturer.
 Although, we deal in Telecommunication equipment our expertise isn’t limited to that.
 We are also into the development of Unmanned Aerial Vehicles (UAV).
 Demfas Aerosystems as an organization gives priority to providing technological solutions needed to influence development in Nigeria and beyond.

 We focus on innovative cutting edge technological capabilities, we will be providing technological solutions needed for the progress of the country both in military and civilian applications and this would be done by Nigerians.